vcarosadev/VBoxVideo/README.md

 During the operating system setup follow these steps:

 1. After installing the drivers for the CD-ROM and the Hard Drive mount in the virtual machine floppy the disk image file [`VBoxVideoDriver.img`](/build/VBoxVideoDriver.img) you can find in the `build` folder
-2. Enter 2 to load additional drivers from a disk, enter 1 to install the _Virtaul Box Video Adapter_ driver
+2. Enter 2 to load additional drivers from a disk, enter 1 to install the _Virtual Box Video Adapter_ driver
 3. Enter 1 to continue the setup process
 4. During the installation you will be prompted two or three times to insert the disk image [`VBoxVideoDriver.img`](/build/VBoxVideoDriver.img)